Do you have any other impending business to attend to right now?

 But now you’re free from making the same mistakes ever again.

-Unless you live strictly within the boundary of your comfort zone, never giving you a chance to try anything new, we’re all prone to make mistakes.
+Unless you live strictly within the boundary of your comfort zone, never giving you a chance to try anything new, we’re all prone to making mistakes.

-You did something you thought at the time you felt right to do.
+You did something you thought was right at the time.

 Forgive Yourself Like You’d Forgive Your BFF